emschwartz/ilp3/README.md

 - [ ] Error handler that produces machine-readable error objects
 - [ ] Compatibility API (that mimicks the `ilp` module for ILPv1)
 - [ ] Bundle recommended set of middleware for senders, receivers, connectors
+- [ ] Auto-fund payment channel when balance is too low
 - [ ] Store balances in DB
 - [ ] Data collection